 April 15, 1954: Plaque dedicated to Ed Barrow.
 Beat the A's 3-0.
 Tom Morgan went the distance for the shutout.
 Hank Bauer and Bill "Moose" Skowron homered.
-It was the first for Moose, who had made his major league debut 2 days earlier.
+It was the 1st for Moose, who had made his major league debut 2 days earlier.

 October 4, 1965: Plaque donated by the New York City chapter of the Knights of Columbus in honor of that day's Mass delivered by Pope Paul VI.
 Obviously, the Yankees were not playing that day, as the season had ended.

 June 8, 1969: Plaque dedicated to Mickey Mantle, Number 7 retired for him.
 Plaque dedicated to DiMaggio.
 Doubleheader with the Chicago White Sox.
 Won the 1st game 3-1.
 Mel Stottlemyre went the distance for the win.
 Joe Pepitone homered.
 Won the 2nd game 11-2.
 Bill Burbach went the distance for the win.
 No homers.
 That's right, in 1 day, the Yankees played 18 innings, and used just 2 pitchers.
 In Peoria, Illionois, a 4-year-old boy named Joe Girardi ran screaming in terror for his mother.

 August 8, 1970: Number 37 retired for Casey Stengel.
 Lost to Baltimore Orioles 4-2.
-Mike Kekich was the losing pitcher.
+Kekich was the losing pitcher.
 Bobby Murcer homered.